Learning Cycle

 — Maya Angelou

-Do a quick internet search of a butterfly’s life cycle and you’ll find crafts, songs, books, flip charts, diagrams, nature documentaries, etc. Whole Pinterest pages are devoted to the topic!
-During my early years of teaching, it was these types of resources that I depended on.
+Do a quick internet search of a butterfly’s life cycle and you’ll find crafts, songs, books, flip charts, diagrams, nature documentaries, etc. During my early years of teaching, it was these types of resources that I depended on.
 I would take this three-dimensional, awe inspiring topic and constrain it to a few pieces of paper and a TV/computer screen.
 I knew my students would learn it this way, but was I teaching them to love learning?

-I called one company that provides these resources and they promised me it is safe to release their painted ladies.
-Painted ladies are common worldwide like they assured me (I fact checked it) but they couldn’t provide me with a study or hard facts about their safety promises.
-I am still awaiting a return phone call from the manager as I was promised.
-I did do some digging on my own and found this Xerces Society paper on the topic if you are interested.
-I personally found it to be very informative.
+I called one company that provides butterfly grow kit resources and they promised me that it is safe to release their painted ladies into the wild.
+I was assured that painted lady butterflies are common worldwide but they couldn’t provide me with a study or hard facts about their safety promises.
+I never received a follow-up call from a manager as I was promised.
+The Xerces Society published a paper on the captive rearing of monarch butterflies that contradicts and further evaluates the claims made by the company I called.
+The article focuses on monarch butterflies specifically but the points the author Emma Pelton makes may apply to other species as well.

-While certainly a step above worksheets and nature documentaries, is this the best option for a nature centered classroom?
+While utilizing these kits are certainly a step above the worksheets and nature documentaries of my past teaching life, is it the best option?
 This strategy does take the lesson into the third dimension, but it’s still stuck in a vacuum.

 My own learning cycle would not have progressed as it has if I kept inside a vacuum, unwilling to change as a reflection of the students I’ve met, the teachers I’ve worked with or the professional development I’ve taken part in.
 Likewise, life cycles, of any animal, do not occur without influence from outside forces.

-By going this extra step, you have taken this lesson out of the vacuum and met the topic where it belongs: as a part of life!
+By taking the extra step of planting butterfly host plants, you have taken this lesson out of the vacuum and met the topic where it belongs: as a part of life!
 Life that fluctuates with weather and the presence or absence of predators among other things.

-Now what?
-Visit your plot and get your students (any age) to start thinking critically.
+After you’ve established a plot or pot of host plant, then what?
+Visit your site and get your students (of any age) to start thinking critically.
 If there aren’t caterpillars (the risk you take), ask why not.
 If there are, count how many.
 If age appropriate, make a data chart and plan to graph the data for a math tie in.
-Go out again and count again.
+Go out another day and count again.
 Why did the numbers go down (predation or chrysalis formation)?
 Carefully look for eggs.
 Teach your students to be gentle!
-Watch out for the adults while observing the larvae.
+Watch out for adult butterflies while observing the caterpillars.
 Tie in the use of electronics by bringing out devices to take pictures.
-Give students time to sketch or make a list of descriptive words as a class that can be used later for your poetry unit.
+Give students time to sketch or make a list of descriptive words as a class that can be used later for a creative writing or poetry project.

-Take one caterpillar inside to keep and observe in your netted cage (see below for best practices).
+Take 1-2 caterpillars inside to keep and observe in a netted cage (see below for best practices).
 Keep your host plants fresh, but offer other foods.
 Which does the caterpillar prefer?
 Keep asking questions that get your students thinking about each step in this process.

 When we purchase inbred caterpillars and feed them manufactured food rather than raising them from the wild, we are denying our students a chance to learn about the one step in this beautiful creature’s life cycle that our kids have control over, the host plant.
 Students will love to learn this way and be inspired to plant their own host and nectar plants at home which will aid in the reestablishment of habitat these critters critically need.